oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/board_test/README.md

 - **Host-to-kernel interface:** The test ensures that the host to kernel communication is correct and that the host can launch a kernel successfully.
 It also measures the roundtrip kernel launch latency and throughput (number of kernels/ms) of single task no-operation kernels.

 - **Unified shared memory (USM) interface:** This interface is checked by copying data between, reading data from, and writing data to host USM.
 The bandwidth is measured and reported for each case.
+Applies only to board variants with USM support.

 - **Kernel clock frequency:** The test measures the frequency the programmed kernel is running at on the FPGA device and reports it.
 By default, this test fails if the measured frequency is not within 2% of the compiled frequency.